FOREX-Dollar hits 1-mth low vs yen after US jobs data

 euro zone's sovereign debt crisis.

-One risk for the yen this week is the Bank of Japan's
+One event risk for the yen this week is the Bank of Japan's

 The BOJ is seen refraining from easing monetary policy and